NDS for Azure - Installation & Management

 1e.
 Save Configuration to Cosmos DB

-The script displays a JSON snippet and copies it to your clipboard.
-For example, from the screenshot below, this is what is copied:
+1. Confirm that the script displays a JSON snippet and copies it to your clipboard.
+For example, this is what is copied from the screenshot below:

 {